cranej/cranej.github.io/posts/2017-05-06-use-gnupg-the-more-powerful-way.md

 ### Start `gpg-agent` at startup

-Although GnuPG programs are able to start `gpg-agent` on demand, we still have to ensure the agent is started when we logging into the system as ssh client has no way to know  that it needs to start `gpg-agent` nor how to do it.
+Although GnuPG programs are able to start `gpg-agent` on demand, we still have to ensure the agent is started when we logged into the system as ssh client has no way to know that it needs to start `gpg-agent` nor how to do it.
 My choice is to add the following lines into `.zshrc`, you can adjust the script and where to put it in based on your need:

     #Gnupg